MEB Student Handbook

 Curriculum

-The MEB program consists of two foundation courses, four core courses, two elective courses and an experiential project, which counts as two courses.
-An additional requirement is attendance of at least two designated scholarly or professional conferences and one capstone residency period.
+The MEB program consists of two foundation courses, four core courses, two elective courses and a capstone project, which counts as two courses.
+An additional requirement is attendance of at least two designated scholarly or professional conferences.

 The Centre for Extended Learning delivery format will provide opportunities for students to interact with content, with faculty members, and with each other.
 Courses will incorporate small group discussions, as well as opportunities for larger discussions.
 In addition, online course features may include reflective activities, animated content delivery, and self-evaluating quizzes.